autogluon/autogluon/docs/api/autogluon.space.rst

 autogluon.space
 ===============

-Search Space in AutoGluon.
+Search space of possible hyperparameter values to consider.

 .. admonition:: Example

-   Define a dummy training function with searchable spaces:
+   Define a dummy training function with searchable spaces for hyperparameters `lr` and `wd`:

    >>> import numpy as np
    >>> import autogluon as ag